Hepatitis can be alarming: seek treatment and get vaccinations

 - Hepatitis E: HEV symptoms include a slightly enlarged, tender liver (hepatomegaly).

-If you suspect that you have one of the hepatitis viruses, Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; can perform a series of Hepatitis Virus Panel blood tests to detect current or past infection of Hepatitis A, Hepatitis B, or Hepatitis C. These tests can detect each of the different hepatitis viruses and screen blood samples for more than one kind of hepatitis virus at the same time.
+If you suspect that you have one of the hepatitis viruses, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; can perform a series of Hepatitis Virus Panel blood tests to detect current or past infection of Hepatitis A, Hepatitis B, or Hepatitis C. These tests can detect each of the different hepatitis viruses and screen blood samples for more than one kind of hepatitis virus at the same time.